legobuzz/Tweatmap/README.md

 # Tweatmap

-Tweatmap is a geographic live image of Twitter tweets from Germany.
+Tweatmap is a geographic live heat map of Twitter tweets from Germany.
 Only geotagged tweets are shown!

 ##